fran96/uploads_api/README.md

 ### Prerequisites

 1. Ruby 2.6.3
+2. Download postman
-2. Download postman and use [this collection](docs/upload-api.postman_collection.json) to run the API calls:
+3. Download [this collection](docs/upload-api.postman_collection.json) and import it in Postman to run the API calls.
+Then follow the steps below:

 * First you need to run the SignUp call in postman in order to create a user
 * Then you can run the SignIn call and once done, take the authorization token from the Headers (under 'authorization' : Bearer ...)